radiac/django-tagulous/docs/contributing.rst

 Contributing
 ============

 Contributions are welcome, preferably via pull request.
-Check the github issues and project :ref:`roadmap <roadmap>` to see what needs work.
+Check the github issues to see what needs work.
 Tagulous aims to be a comprehensive tagging solution, but try to keep new features from having a significant impact on people who won't use them (eg tree support is optional).

 When submitting UI changes, please aim to support the latest versions of Chrome, Firefox and Internet Explorer through progressive enhancement - users